Pivot table: Implementation

 Using the example above, the software will find all distinct values for Region.
 In this case, they are: North, South, East, West.
-Furthermore, it will find all distinct values for Ship Date.
+Furthermore, it will find all distinct values for Ship date.
 Based on the aggregation type, sum, it will summarize the fact, the quantities of Unit, and display them in a multidimensional chart.
 In the example above, the first datum is 66.
-This number was obtained by finding all records where both Region was East and Ship Date was 1/31/2005, and adding the Units of that collection of records (i.e., cells E2 to E7) together to get a final result.
+This number was obtained by finding all records where both Region was East and Ship Date was 2005-01-31, and adding the Units of that collection of records (i.e., cells E2 to E7) together to get a final result.

 Pivot tables are not created automatically.
-For example, in Microsoft Excel one must first select the entire data in the original table and then go to the Insert tab and select "Pivot Table" (or "Pivot Chart").
+For example, in Microsoft Excel one must first select all of the data in the original table and then go to the Insert tab and select "Pivot Table" (or "Pivot Chart").
 The user then has the option of either inserting the pivot table into an existing sheet or creating a new sheet to house the pivot table.
 A pivot table field list is provided to the user which lists all the column headers present in the data.
-For instance, if a table represents sales data of a company, it might include Date of sale, Salesperson, Item sold, Color of the item, Units sold, Per unit price, and total price.
+For instance, if a table represents sales data of a company, it might include Date of sale, Sales person, Item sold, Color of item, Units sold, Per unit price, and Total price.
 This makes the data more readily accessible.

 The fields that would be created will be visible on the right hand side of the worksheet.
 By default, the pivot table layout design will appear below this list.

 Pivot Table fields are the building blocks of pivot tables.
 Each of the fields from the list can be dragged on to this layout, which has four options: